p32929/portfolio-v1/README.md

 2. To edit the Skills section, edit the variables inside `vars/skillItems.js` file.

-3. To edit the Skills section, edit the variables inside `vars/projectItems.js` file.
+3. To edit the Projects section, edit the variables inside `vars/projectItems.js` file.

-4. To edit the Skills section, edit the variables inside `vars/contactItems.js` file.
+4. To edit the Contact section, edit the variables inside `vars/contactItems.js` file.

-5. To edit the Skills section, edit the variables inside `vars/contactItems.js` file.
+5. To edit the 2nd Drawer Items, edit the `lowerItems` variable inside `vars/drawerItems.js` file.